ImperialCollegeLondon/rse_further_git_course/episodes/l2-01-releases_tags.md

 this practice is not universal.
 Often with software releases, the meaning behind the version number is rather opaque, except for the fact that higher numbers generally mean "newer".
-It often isn't obvious to what extent a new version of a piece of software is compatable with older versions -- if at all!
+It often isn't obvious to what extent a new version of a piece of software is compatible with older versions -- if at all!

 Amidst this confusion, a convention that is becoming increasingly common is so-called [semantic versioning](https://semver.org/).
 A semantic version number is composed of